supposedly/nutshell/README.md

 - `symmetries: none`
 - `states: ?`

-Two things to note regarding the final item: first, that the `n_states` directive <!-- (though still usable by that name) -->
+Two things to note regarding the final item: first, that the `n_states` directive <!-- (although it's still usable by that name) -->
-has been changed to `states`, and second that it accepts a value of `?`, which tells Nutshell to infer the amount of cellstates in a rule by checking the maximum cellstate value referred to -- be it in a statelist, constant declaration, or a literal number in a transition napkin.
-This means that the writer needn't bother keeping track of how many cellstates a rule uses, and because `?` is `states`'s default value, it also means that a rule doesn't have to specify `states:` at all.
+has been changed to `states`, and second that it accepts a value of `?`, which tells Nutshell to infer the amount of cellstates in a rule by checking the maximum cellstate value referred to -- whether it's in a statelist, a constant-declaration, or a literal number in a transition napkin.
+This means that the writer doesn't need to bother keeping track of how many cellstates a rule uses, and because `?` is `states`'s default value, it also means that a rule doesn't have to specify `states:` at all.

-Additionally, all directives ignore whitespace in their values&nbsp;-- so one may write, say, `symmetries: rotate 4` or `neighborhood: von Neumann`.
+Additionally, all directives ignore whitespace in their values&nbsp;-- so you can write, say, `symmetries: rotate 4` or `neighborhood: von Neumann`.
 The `symmetries` directive can take a Python import path for *custom symmetry types*, and the `neighborhood` directive a series of compass directions for a *custom neighborhood*; these will be elaborated upon later on.
 ```rb